RichardBradley/liquibase.github.com/generate-changelog-with-groovy.md

 root: .
 ---

-# Generate LiquiBase changeLogs using Groovy #
+# Generate Liquibase changeLogs using Groovy #

 In this tutorial, we will show how you can use a Groovy script to generate Liquibase change logs.
 Groovy makes it very easy to write XML, and it is a great all-purpose scripting language.
 There are plenty of tutorials available on Groovy and XML, so we won't cover these subjects here.